kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 The program attempts to discover the SeeLevel service name by looking for a com.victronenergy.tank service with a ProductId of 41312.
 If this is the proper ProductId, no configuration is necessary and the Mobile Overview screen should populate with the repeater tanks.
 If not, the default ProductId may need to be changed.
 (Other CanBus tank systems would have a different ProductId.)
-The ProductId can be changed during installation or later using dbus-spy.
-(You can also rerun install.)
+The ProductId can be changed during setup or later using dbus-spy.
+(You can also rerun setup.)

 To determine the correct ProductId, run dbus-spy on the Venus device and look for the SeeLevel service.
 It will be something like: com.victronenergy.tank.socketcan_can0_di0_uc855